-The grade is gualified with a letter indicating the age group at the time of scanning as follows: a = more than five years of age; b = three to five years of age; c = one to three years of age.
-AsSM is a progressive disease the grade is not valid without the qualifying letter.
+The grade is qualified with a letter indicating the age group at the time of scanning as follows: a = more than five years of age; b = three to five years of age; c = one to three years of age.

-The grade is not valid without the qualifying letter.
+As SM is a progressive disease the grade is not valid without the qualifying letter.